tardate/LittleArduinoProjects/README.md

 * [RGBCalibrate](./LEDArrayDemos/RGBCalibrate) - quick test to make sure LEDs are correctly addressable and their color can be set correctly
 * [StripTease](./LEDArrayDemos/StripTease) - demo a range of effects on the LED strip
 * [AsyncLedStripEffects](./LEDArrayDemos/AsyncLedStripEffects) - demo effects on the LED strip driven using timer interrupt
+* [FretBoard](./FretBoard) - a multi-project build status indicator, that pulls software build status from the net and animates the status of up to 24 projects with an LED array

 ### Fundamental Logic Gates